dronecan/dronecan.github.io/Implementations/Pyuavcan/Examples/ESC_throttle_control/index.md

 esc_index: 3
 ```

-## Using the UAVCAN GUI Tool
+## Using the DroneCAN GUI Tool

 It is also possible to run the above script (with minor modifications)
-directly from the interactive console of the [UAVCAN GUI Tool](/GUI_Tool),
+directly from the interactive console of the [DroneCAN GUI Tool](/GUI_Tool),
-because the UAVCAN GUI Tool is built on top of Pyuavcan.
+because the DroneCAN GUI Tool is built on top of PyDroneCAN.
 In that case you won’t need to create a new node yourself in the script - just use the application’s own node,
 it is accessible from the interactive console.
-For details, please read the documentation of the UAVCAN GUI Tool.
+For details, please read the documentation of the DroneCAN GUI Tool.

-{% include lightbox.html url="/Implementations/Pyuavcan/Examples/ESC_throttle_control/uavcan_gui_tool.png" title="UAVCAN GUI Tool running this example script" %}
+{% include lightbox.html url="/Implementations/PyDroneCAN/Examples/ESC_throttle_control/uavcan_gui_tool.png" title="DroneCAN GUI Tool running this example script" %}